-Chris Williams has served as the Chief Operating Officer since October 2022.
+Chris Williams has served as our Chief Operating Officer since October 2022.
 Prior to joining our company, Mr. Williams served as Vice President of Engineering, Technology, Operations, and Innovation of the Pharma Services Group of Thermo Fisher, a life science company, from January 2022 to October 2022, and held previous roles at Thermo Fisher from October 2018 to January 2022, including as Vice President and General Manager for Single Use Technologies and Vice President and General Manager for Bioprocess Equipment and Automation.
 From 2006 to 2018, Mr. Williams served in various roles at Bayer Pharmaceuticals Division, a life science company, including as Vice President of Site Engineering from August 2017 to October 2018.
 Mr. Williams holds a B.S. in Mechanical Engineering from the University of Texas at Austin, with a technical specialty in Operations Research/Industrial Engineering.

-Valerie Barnett has served as the General Counsel since January 2021 and Corporate Secretary since April 2021.
-Ms. Barnett served as Vice President, Legal and Corporate Secretary at Dermira, Inc., a biopharmaceutical company focused on dermatologic diseases, from 2015 to 2020 until its acquisition by Eli Lilly and Company.
-Ms. Barnett also served as Associate General Counsel at Fluidigm Corporation, a biotechnology tools company, from 2011 to 2015.
+Valerie Barnett has served as our Chief Legal Officer since February 2024 and Corporate Secretary since April 2021.
+Ms. Barnett served as our General Counsel from January 2021 to February 2024.
+Prior to joining our company, Ms. Barnett served as Vice President, Legal and Corporate Secretary at Dermira, Inc., a biopharmaceutical company focused on dermatologic diseases, from 2015 to 2020 until its acquisition by Eli Lilly and Company.
+Ms. Barnett also served as Associate General Counsel at Fluidigm Corporation (now known as Standard BioTools Inc.), a biotechnology tools company, from 2011 to 2015.
 Prior to that, Ms. Barnett practiced law as a corporate and securities attorney at Wilson Sonsini Goodrich & Rosati.
 Ms. Barnett holds a B.A. in Political Science from the University of California, Irvine and a J.D. from Cornell Law School.

-Allen Poirson, Ph.D. has served the Senior Vice President, Business and Corporate Development since May 2022.
+Allen Poirson, Ph.D. has served as our Senior Vice President, Business and Corporate Development since May 2022.
 From April 2021 to May 2022, Dr. Poirson served as our Senior Vice President of Marketing and Corporate Development.
 Dr. Poirson also served as a member of our board of directors from August 2018 to March 2021.
 From August 2019 to April 2021, Dr. Poirson was the Senior Vice President of Business Development at twoXAR, Inc. (now known as Aria Pharmaceuticals, Inc.), a biopharmaceutical company.
 Dr. Poirson also previously served as Chief Executive Officer and Chair of Sony Biotechnology Inc., a biotechnology company, from 2012 to 2017.
 Dr. Poirson's domain expertise includes analytic instruments, computational biotechnology, medical devices, in vitro diagnostics, chemistry and software.
 Dr. Poirson has formal scientific training in neuroscience and has held research positions at Howard Hughes Medical Institute, a non-profit medical research organization and NASA, a federal aeronautics and space research agency.
 Dr. Poirson holds a B.A. and a Ph.D. in Psychology from Stanford University.